dobresvetlo/svetlo/README.md

 sudo systemctl enable svetlo.service
 ```

+NOTE: follow the same steps to enable configuration via webserver (HTML page), just use `svetlo-webserver.service` instead

 ## 5. FAQ
+- __I've got some errors, what to do?__
+Read the output in the terminal carefully.
+If you are using svetlo as a service (systemctl) (and we believe you are :) use `journalctl -u svetlo.service` (or `svetlo-webserver.service`) to have a look.
 - __Why are you using "sudo" all the time?__
 The Adafruit library needs access to memory via _/dev/mem_.
+- __Why not Python3?__
+Unfortunately Adafruit Dotstar does not support python3: https://forums.adafruit.com/viewtopic.php?t=121835
 - __Why string rawdata?__
 There are two reasons we are using raw string data format (0xffffff with a | divider) over UDP/IP:
   - easy and readable use of datafiles to have ready-to-use "programs" available to play them in infinite loop